baldurbjarnason/this-is-not-a-book/Transmedia/The_Problem_of_the_Primary_Platform.md

 book, then it’s the first platform they find.
 It’s job is therefore to entice, to persuade them to part with their money and buy the book – the goal of the whole exercise.
 However, that audience don’t have anything to work with other than the digital content.
-So it also has to function as the Primary Platform for the period between first click and the reader’s encounter with Vandermeer’s book.
+It also has to function as the Primary Platform for the period between first click and the reader’s encounter with Vandermeer’s book.
 It’s caught on a high wire between enticement and exposition and has to face in both directions at